ablwr/rsync-gui/README.md

 # rsync-gui

+⚠ Under Construction ⚠
+Thank you ⚠ for your ⚠ patience
+⚠ Work in Progress ⚠

-For people who want the power of rsync but are not familiar with the command line or need a user-friendly way to understand the potential uses.
+For people who want the power of [`rsync`](https://linux.die.net/man/1/rsync) but are not familiar with the command line or need a user-friendly way to understand the potential options and uses.

 ## TODO:

-- README
+- Improve README
 - come up with a cute name
 - add server/remote functionality
 - improve design
 - add more options
 - think about giving options vs clutter
 - clean up html/selectors to better semantic practice
-- add tooltips (maybe not necessary?)
+- clean package.json
+- prepare and test packaging across OSes

 ## Testing